Andy-UTAS/SSP/docs/1-intoduction/1-4-emetalsII.md

 </figure>

-??? question  "What is the expected behaviour of the plot above as predicted by the Debye model and the Sommerfeld model?"
+??? question  "1.4.4 What is the expected behaviour of the plot above as predicted by the Debye model and the Sommerfeld model?"

     We now have two contributions to the heat capacity $C_{\textrm{Sommerfeld}} = \gamma T$ and $C_{\textrm{Debye}} = \alpha T^3$, which should manifest as